 Whether you’re just starting out training or you’re a seasoned lifter, everyone can make mistakes sometimes.
 It’s just natural, no one knows everything and it always helps to take a step back and analyze your workouts.
+Hopefully this articles will help you to avoid the 3 most common training mistakes.

 Now, I know we all just want to get in there pump some iron drink a shake and get back to our busy lives but that’s just not how it works, you need to carefully plan everything in order to avoid injuries and continue making gains.
 Here’re a few things you should definitely avoid: